Bobby Liebling: Last Days Here

 By the mid-2000s, Liebling had nearly disappeared from public life.
 He spent his days isolated in his parents' basement, trapped in a relentless cycle of addiction and self-destructive behavior.
 The toll of decades of substance abuse was evident in his skeletal frame, which was covered in sores and barely functioning, leading many to believe he was beyond redemption.
 This chapter of his life, which took an unexpected turn, became the subject of the documentary Last Days Here (2011), directed by Don Argott and Demian Fenton.

 Filmed over four years, the documentary follows Liebling, who is in his 50s and living in the basement of his parents' house in Alexandria, Virginia, as he battles severe drug addiction.

 His friend, manager, and longtime Pentagram fan Sean "Pellet" Pelletier took it upon himself to pull Liebling out of the abyss and get him back to music and a healthier life.
 Alongside Pelletier, the film features interviews with former Pentagram members, friends, Liebling's parents, and his then-girlfriend, Hallie.
 The documentary ends on a hopeful note; by 2010, Pentagram had returned to the stage, and Liebling was sober, married to Hallie, and expecting their first child.

 When Argott and Fenton first met Liebling, they had little hope that his story would lead anywhere.
 "Bobby was in such bad shape when Pellet introduced us to him that we didn't think his story would go anywhere.
-It really seemed like he was going to smoke himself to death in his parent's basement, something we weren't interested in documenting," Fenton recalled.
+It really seemed like he was going to smoke himself to death in his parents' basement, something we weren't interested in documenting," Fenton recalled.
 However, as Liebling began to make his first attempts at recovery, the filmmakers started to see potential in his journey.

 Shaping Last Days Here into a coherent narrative proved to be a challenge.
 Liebling's personality was more erratic than the documentary ultimately portrayed.
 "Many times we had to finesse the rapid shifts in Bobby's life so the viewer wouldn't be left confused.
 Over the three years we were shooting, we saw the many different faces of Bobby Liebling.
 The delusional crack-smoking hustler, the arrogant '70s rock star, and the really cool loveable uncle.
 When boiling the footage down to 90 minutes, we really wanted to exemplify a balance of those personalities.
 That balance is sometimes tough to maintain," stated Fenton.